nesc1/boost-statechart-basics/README.md

 - `PersonWithMoney.hpp`: presents a simple example where event of get money and remove money change from one state to another;
 - `Deferral.hpp`: sample to demonstrate the deferral use;
 - `Discard.hpp`: sample to demonstrate discard usage;
-- `Hierarchy.hpp`: sample demonstrating the "hierarchy" use on  `Boost.Statechart` library
+- `hierarchy.hpp`: sample demonstrating the "hierarchy" use on  `Boost.Statechart` library

 ## Boost StateChart Functionality